rdong08/GiniClust3/README.md

 # GiniClust3
-GiniClust3: a fast and memory-efficient tool for rare cell type identification
+## GiniClust3: a fast and memory-efficient tool for rare cell type identification
+GiniClust is a clustering method specifically designed for rare cell type detection.
+It uses the Gini index to identify genes that are associated with rare cell types without prior knowledge.
+This differs from traditional clustering methods using highly variable genes.
+Using a cluster-aware, weighted consensus clustering approach, we can combine the outcomes from Gini index and Fano factor-based clustering and identify both common and rare cell types.
+In this new version (GiniClust3), we have substantially increased the speed and reduced memory usage in order to meet the need for large data size.
+It can now be used to identify rare cell types from over a million cells.
+Previous versions of GiniClust can be found below: GiniClust (https://github.com/lanjiangboston/GiniClust).
+GiniClust2 (https://github.com/dtsoucas/GiniClust2).

 A schematic flow shows the pipeline
 -----------------------------------